 CARE Kenya and Binance Charity

-CARE Kenya has partnered with Binance Charity Foundation, the charitable arm of Binance, the world’s largest crypto exchange by trading volumes.
-CARE uses Binance’s BUSD stablecoin as a voucher-based system to promote economic recovery from the COVID-19 pandemic among Village Savings and Loan Association groups in Western Kenya.
-We now seek to scale this pilot program to build financial resilience and improve food security for an estimated 3,000 at-risk people living in poverty in the region.
+CARE Kenya partnered with Binance Charity Foundation, the nonprofit arm of Binance, the world’s largest cryptocurrency exchange.
+CARE used Binance’s BUSD stablecoin as a voucher system to help Village Savings and Loan Association groups in Western Kenya recover from the COVID-19 pandemic.
+CARE aims to expand this program to support financial stability and improve food security for 3,000 people living in poverty in the region.

 CARE Ecuador and Umoja Labs

-Thanks to the support of the Celo Foundation, CARE Ecuador has partnered with Umoja Labs to test the use of crypto-vouchers to help Ecuadorian women and Venezuelan refugees access health services.
-Read the case study: Leveraging the Power of Cryptocurrency to Improve Humanitarian Outcomes.
-We now seek to scale this pilot program to expand access to health services and nutrition for 10,000 Venezuelan and Colombian refugees and migrants, mostly women and children.
+With support from the Celo Foundation, CARE Ecuador partnered with Umoja Labs to test crypto-vouchers that help Ecuadorian women and Venezuelan refugees access health care.
+We plan to grow this program to expand access to health care and nutrition for 10,000 Venezuelan and Colombian refugees and migrants, especially mostly women and children.
 Learn more.